 Elizabeth Benton, a college student in L.A., gets permission from her faculty to write a paper about online behaviour.
 She logs onto the video chat site The Den and sets out on her stated mission to engage in as many video chats as possible.
 She receives a chat request from Pyagirl!*16 only to find that it leads to a video feed in which she sees an imprisoned girl being killed.
 Shocked at what she sees, she calls authorities and tries to track down what happened but can find no evidence.
 She then finds that her computer is being taken over and switched on when she is not there.
 Next, her boyfriend, sister and friends are targeted by the masked figures behind the snuff video and go missing or are killed.

 The Den was the first in a spate of what might be termed social media films.
-This has also included the likes of Open Windows (2014), Unfriended (2014), Jeruzalem (2015), Friend Request (2016), Nerve (2016) and Selfie from Hell (2018).
+This has also included the likes of Open Windows (2014), Unfriended (2014), Jeruzalem (2015), Friend Request (2016), Nerve (2016), Selfie from Hell (2018) and Host (2020).
 What might be noticeable about these films is in when you place them in contrast to previous internet-based thrillers.
 In the past, such films have done little more than showing users sitting typing at a desktop or laptop, whereas these films make an active use of the interconnected world, not only taking place across social media but also visually with video windows, chat and text messaging threads popping up on the screen.

 Unfriended was unique in that the computer screen became the video screen and had everything transpired in real time and an unbroken shot.
 While Unfriended received a good deal of notice for its novelty, The Den was there first, although failed to garner the same attention.
 (The Den is also less adventurous than the longshot take that Unfriended went with and breaks its drama up).